ELY3M/elys-switch-guide.github.io/docs/extras/troubleshooting.md

 3. open BCT.ini with notepad or your favorite text editor.
 4. go down to [stratosphere] and add nogc = 0 after [stratosphere]
 5. save the BCT.ini and if your sd card is in computer, put it back in switch.
-6. reboot switch via reboot to payload or inject fusee-primary.bin payload.
+6. reboot switch via reboot to payload or inject fusee.bin payload.

 your BCT.ini should look like this: